 Bethany says

 Homemade dressings are the best!
-This looks great!
+This was great!

 Raia says